rapid7/insightconnect-plugins/plugins/manage_engine_service_desk/help.md

 #### Delete Request

-This action this operation lets you delete (move to trash) request.
+This action lets you delete (move to trash) a request.

 ##### Input